 Screenshot of Surfshark's warrant canaryI was relieved to find out that Surfshark hasn’t been forced into sharing any user data

-Surfshark collects no personally identifiable information.
+The VPN collects no personally identifiable information.
 In 2022, it commissioned and successfully passed its first independent no-logs audit by Deloitte.
 In 2018 and 2021, cybersecurity firm Cure53 carried out audits on Surfshark browser extensions and server infrastructure, respectively, and no major vulnerabilities were found.

-All of Surfshark’s plans are backed by a 30-day money-back guarantee, so you can try it without any risk and get a refund if it’s not the VPN for you.
+Like PIA, Surfshark supports unlimited device connections on a single account.
+Plus, all offers are backed by a 30-day money-back guarantee, so you can try it without any risk and get a refund if it’s not the VPN for you.

 Useful Features